kthfan/RemoteShell-API/README.md

 | RemoteFile.OPEN_MODE_CREATE_IF_NOT_EXISTS | Create file if not exists, exception won't throw if the file is already exists. |
 | RemoteFile.OPEN_MODE_DELETE_ON_CLOSE | When close the file, the file will be delete. |
 | RemoteFile.TRUNCATE_EXISTING | The size of file will be truncated to 0. |
-#### Flush
-While write or transfer data to the server, these operations will be blocked in buffer.
-After period of time or specific number of operations, buffer will automatically flush and send these operations to server.

-If RemoteFile.flush or read called, buffer will flush immediately.
 #### Open File
 ```javascript
 var file1 = await client.openFile(